Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Comparison with Previous Lattice QCD Calculations

 The results compared are summarized in Table~\ref{tab:LatCompare}.
 For each collaboration, we quote the latest (or best in the words of the authors) value for each observable, which is often given in different publications.
 Overall, it is evident that a complete control over systematic uncertainties, especially excited-state effects, is still work under progress.

 The PNDME results~\cite{Gupta:2018qil,Rajan:2017lxk,Jang:2019jkn} are from a clover-on-HISQ formulation using eleven 2+1+1-flavor HISQ ensembles, including two at the physical pion mass.
-All the quoted results are from CCFV fits to data with the $\{4,3^\ast\}$ strategy, ie, they represent the status before $N \pi$ (or $N \pi \pi$) states were included in fits to remove the ESC.
+All the quoted results are from CCFV fits to data with the $\{4,3^\ast\}$ strategy, i.e., they represent the status~\cite{Aoki:2019cca} before $N \pi$ (or $N \pi \pi$) states were included in fits to remove the ESC.

-The ETM collaboration~\cite{Alexandrou:2020okk,Alexandrou:2019brg,Alexandrou:2018sjm} has presented results for most of the quantities analyzed in this work.
+The ETM Collaboration~\cite{Alexandrou:2020okk,Alexandrou:2019brg,Alexandrou:2018sjm} has presented results for most of the quantities analyzed in this work.
 Their latest results are from one 2+1+1-flavor twisted mass clover-improved ensemble with $a = 0.0801(4)$~fm, $M_\pi = 139(1)$~MeV, $M_\pi L= 3.62$, so issues of continuum extrapolation, finite volume corrections and chiral behavior are not addressed.
-(Our $a071m170$ ensemble gives data at similar values of $Q^2$.)
+(Our $a071m170$ ensemble provides data at similar values of $Q^2$.)
 Their statistical sample is 750 lattices separated by 4 trajectories each, and results for the isovector charges~\cite{Alexandrou:2019brg} are taken from a two-state fit, $\{2,2\}$ in our notation.
 Their axial form factors~\cite{Alexandrou:2020okk} do not satisfy the PCAC relation, and their estimates presented for ${\widetilde G}_P$ and $G_P$ are not the calculated values but those obtained from $G_A$ using the pion-pole dominance relation.
 Consequently, we do not quote their estimates for $g_P^\ast$ and $g_{\pi N N}$.
-Both the dipole and $z$-expansion fits to $G_A(Q^2)$ obtained from $\{2,2\}$ fits work well and give $ \rAsq=0.343(42)(16)$~fm${}^2$, which is consistent with our $\{4, 3^\ast\}$ value.
+Both the dipole and $z$-expansion fits to $G_A(Q^2)$ obtained from $\{2,2\}$ strategy work well and give $ \rAsq=0.343(42)(16)$~fm${}^2$, which is consistent with our $\{4, 3^\ast\}$ value.
 The electric and magnetic form factors, presented in Ref.~\cite{Alexandrou:2018sjm}, are well fit by a dipole ansatz, however, they differ from the Kelly parameterization at small $Q^2$, as also seen in the PNDME results in Ref.~\cite{Jang:2019jkn}.

-The RBC-UKQCD collaboration has analyzed two ensembles of 2+1-flavor domain wall (DW) fermions with Iwasaki plus dislocation-suppressing-determinant-ratio (DSDR) gauge action at $a = 1.378(7)$~fm and with $M_\pi = 249.4(3)$ and $172.3(3)$~MeV.
-They report issues of long auto-correlations in a statistical sample of only 700 trajectories, which result in an underestimate of $g_A$ and a large uncertainty in $g_S$.
+The RBC-UKQCD Collaboration has analyzed two ensembles of 2+1-flavor domain wall (DW) fermions with Iwasaki plus dislocation-suppressing-determinant-ratio (DSDR) gauge action at $a = 1.378(7)$~fm and with $M_\pi = 249.4(3)$ and $172.3(3)$~MeV.
+They report issues of long autocorrelations in a statistical sample of only 700 trajectories, which may explain an underestimate of $g_A$ and a large uncertainty in $g_S$.